KAJALKUSH/RealTimeChatApp/README.md

 # Realtime Chat App

 ## Description :
 A realtime chatapp created using django and ajax.
 User can join chatrooms and chat with others in real time.
-Chatroom structure is made similar to Whatsapp.

 ## Requirements :
 - Python